 What do they find?
 Well, there are books designed for gymnasts and contortionists who can twist themselves pretty much inside out.
 Then there are books describing the joys of pain.
 "Ouch!"
 Sandra says to Don.
 "Do you want me to tie you up, dress like a hooker and threaten you?"
 Don, who is about 60 pounds overweight and yet much slimmer than Sandra says, "Well, I'd like you to wear some sexy lingerie now and then.
 But I don't want you hurting me and I sure won't hurt you."

 Today, there are a variety of books on sexual pleasuring, featuring couples demonstrating various alternative sexual and sensual acts that are more reasonable for Sandra and Don to try and enjoy.
 But since Sandra doesn't want Don to look at these slimmer women, they agree that she'll read the book and share the details with him.
 Don isn't too keen on Sandra seeing the more muscular men, either, but he's thrilled they'll be warming up their marriage and offers to give her some space while getting the car.
 Sandra goes to the cash.
 Placing the book on the counter is intimidating for her.
 The young, 102-pound cashier tries to be professional but something in her eyes is giving Sandra the impression that she is being judged.
-It's a good thing that Don when to fetch the car and isn't standing beside her while she blushes in embarrassment.
+It's a good thing that Don went to fetch the car and isn't standing beside her while she blushes in embarrassment.

 Ironically, the cashier, a part-time employee who is studying social work, grew up in a house where there was very little love expressed.
 She hasn't really learned yet how to create a loving relationship herself.
 So, while the idea of an obese couple trying to enhance their lovemaking may seem amusing to her, Sandra and Don are actually way ahead in terms of having a satisfying sex life.